CSC207-UofT/course-project-sports-agents/phase2/accessibility.md

 (b) Explain why the principle does not apply to a program like yours.

 Equitable use:
+Our program requires the user to type in keywords.
+In the future, we could implement multiple input sources.
+For example, we could allow the user to choose their commands (e.g. predict_player_stat, compare_player_stat, or get_player_stat) by clicking or typing.

 Flexiblity in use:
+In the future, we could implement a "help" feature that allows users to get explanations on what a specific statistic means.
+If a user does not know what a specific statistic is, the user may not know if it is better for the player/team to have a higher or lower value associated with that statistic.
+For example, one possible statistic tennis players have is double faults; the "help" feature can allow the user to get an explanation on double faults that explains how having more double faults is not good.
+This "help" feature would allow users with no sports background to use and understand the information conveyed by our program.

 Simple and intuitive use:
 Our program adheres to the principle by providing detailed error messages if the user gives invalid input.
 Specifically, when the user wants to retrieve a